holpet/text-editor/README.md

 # SIMPLE TEXT EDITOR
-Simple text editor written in Java (similar to Windows Notepad) with a couple custom adjustments (e.g. text dynamically resizes with the window).
-Built from scratch using JavaFX GUI library and following an MVC design pattern.<br />
+Project is written in Java and is functionality and appearance wise similar to Windows Notepad, with a couple custom adjustments
+(e.g. text dynamically resizes with the app window).
+It is built from scratch using JavaFX GUI library and following an MVC design pattern. <br />
+Other design pattern used in this project are e.g. command pattern - undo/redo options or observer pattern - text selection of letters (each letter changes background when selected).

 ![Demo](/src/app/View/demo.gif/)